Is the new LivingSocial rewards credit card as good a deal as their daily deals?

 - 100 points equals one LivingSocial Deal Buck

 There is, thankfully, no annual fee.
-The APR is an underwhelming 15.24 percent, which, again, is why you don't want to carry revolving debt on this card, especially since the aim of LivingSocial is to save you money.
+The variable APR is underwhelming, which, again, is why you don't want to carry revolving debt on this card, especially since the aim of LivingSocial is to save you money.
 And speaking of saving money, throughout the rest of 2012, as a special promotion, if you make 10 purchases within a billing cycle, you'll get 10 Deal Bucks.

 And what the heck are Deal Bucks?
 No idea.
 Let me Google it up, so you don't have to.
 OK, it's a type of LivingSocial currency that can be automatically applied toward your next purchase, according to the LivingSocial website.